coldbox-modules/cbguard/README.md

 }
 ```

 Individual actions can be secured in the same way.
-Above, the `show` action requires the logged in user yo have either the `admin` or the `reviews_posts` permission.
+Above, the `show` action requires the logged in user to have either the `admin` or the `reviews_posts` permission.

 These two approaches can be combined and both handler and actions can be secured together: